talwat/spingo/README.md

 SpinGO is a very basic library for making progress spinners which has no dependencies.

+SpinGO is single threaded and meant to be used as a **progress indicator**, there are other good libraries if you want the spinner to display no matter what's going on.

 ## Table of contents

 - [SpinGO](#spingo)